Reviews You Can Rely On

 Related: How to Choose Sandals for Women

-Additionally, consider the side-to-side stability of your sandals.
-If you'll be walking on inclines, uneven terrain, or in running water, look for a pair with straps positioned at key points—such as both sides of your forefoot and heel, and possibly a toe anchor.
+Does your ideal summer Saturday involve waking up at 5 am to head to the mountains and bag the next peak?
+Some sandals are actually designed for more adventurous pursuits, and if you'll be walking on inclines, uneven terrain, or in running water, look for a pair with straps positioned at key points—such as both sides of your forefoot and heel, and possibly a toe anchor.
 This will help ensure that your foot stays securely in place.
-Lastly, pay attention to the texture of the footbed, especially if you plan to use the sandals in water or if you tend to have sweaty feet.
+Sandals with firm soles, good traction, and solid arch support are a must for this use as well.

 What Kind of Support Do I Need?

-Thicker soles don't always mean more support, though it can help.
-If you plan to spend long days on your feet or carrying heavy loads, look for sandals with plush midsole material.
+If you plan to spend long days on your feet, look for sandals with plush midsole material and a contoured arch.
 Depending on how much arch support you want, the shape of a sandal's footbed can make a big difference.
 You'll often have to try pairs to see how they feel on your foot shape.
 Also, note which sandals tend to run narrow or aren't offered in wide sizes, as that can cause rubbing against your toes and decrease overall support.
-There's no surefire way to know how supportive a sandal is, but reading user reviews (and articles like this one!) can help you understand which might offer the combination of traits you need.
 If you can get to a store to try some on, that's ideal.
-If not, try to order from an online source with a generous and straightforward return policy.
+If not, order from an online retailer with a generous, straightforward return policy.

 sandals womens - even sandals with the same or similar strap designs will feel and...